dheerajnbhat/Algorithmic-Toolbox/README.md

 # Algorithmic-Toolbox
-This repository contains codes for algorithms
+This repository contains codes for different algorithms.It will be updated frequently.
+If you like it, give it a star.